-1 licensed premises subject to the provisions of Section 1 of this Act.
-The license 2 shall not authorize the licensee to sell alcoholic beverages by the package.
+1 the provisions of Section 1 of this Act.
+The license shall not authorize the licensee 2 to sell alcoholic beverages by the package.
 3 (3) The holder of a limited restaurant license shall maintain at least seventy percent 4 (70%) of its gross receipts from the sale of food and maintain the minimum 5 applicable seating requirement required for the type of limited restaurant license.
-6 (4) A limited restaurant as defined by KRS 241.010[(35)(a)] shall: 7 (a) Only sell alcoholic beverages incidental to the sale of a meal; and 8 (b) Not have an open bar and shall not sell alcoholic beverages to any person who 9 has not purchased or does not purchase a meal.
+6 (4) A limited restaurant as defined by KRS 241.010(37)(a) shall: 7 (a) Only sell alcoholic beverages incidental to the sale of a meal; and 8 (b) Not have an open bar and shall not sell alcoholic beverages to any person who 9 has not purchased or does not purchase a meal.
 10 →Section 4.
 KRS 243.084 is amended to read as follows: 11 (1) A "Nonquota type 2" or "NQ2" retail drink license may be issued to an applicant 12 operating as, or in: 13 (a) A hotel that: 14 1.
 Contains at least fifty (50) sleeping units; and 15 2.
 Receives from its total food and alcoholic beverage sales at least fifty 16 percent (50%) of its gross receipts from the sale of food; 17 (b) A restaurant; 18 (c) An airport; 19 (d) A riverboat; 20 (e) A distiller; or 21 (f) A business located within, or adjacent to, an entertainment destination center 22 licensed premises.
-23 (2) A holder of an NQ2 retail drink license may purchase, receive, possess, and sell 24 alcoholic beverages at retail by the drink for consumption on the licensed premises.
-25 The licensee shall purchase alcoholic beverages only from licensed wholesalers or 26 distributors.
-The licensee may provide corkage at its licensed premises subject to 27 the provisions of Section 1 of this Act.
-A distiller may purchase its own products
+23 (2) A holder of an NQ2 retail drink license may purchase, receive, possess, and sell 24 alcoholic beverages at retail by the drink for consumption on the licensed premises 25 or off-premises consumption pursuant to KRS 243.081.
+The licensee shall purchase 26 alcoholic beverages only from licensed wholesalers or distributors.
+The licensee 27 may provide corkage at its licensed premises subject to the provisions of Section 1